The Way Your Co-op Board Functions

-“The purpose of the Board, on behalf of the Cooperative Member-Owners, is to act as trustees of the Members’ ownership in the Cooperative, to ensure that the Cooperative accomplishes its Ends policies, and to ensure that the Cooperative does not fail to comply with Executive Limitations and Board-General Manager Relationship policies, in accordance with the principles set forth by the International Cooperative Alliance.
+“The purpose of the Board, on behalf of the co-op owners, is to act as trustees of the co-op ownership in the Co-op, to ensure that the Cooperative accomplishes its Ends policies, and to ensure that the Cooperative does not fail to comply with Executive Limitations and Board-General Manager Relationship policies, in accordance with the principles set forth by the International Cooperative Alliance.
 The Board will specify its expectations through written Ends Policies.”

 Honesty, openness, and member input – these are key cooperative values and principles that guide the Board.

 Board leadership requires, above all, that the Board provide vision.
 To do so, the Board must first have an adequate vision of its own job.
 That role is best conceived neither as volunteer-helper nor as watchdog but as trustee-owner.
 Policy Governance is an approach to the job of governing that emphasizes values, vision, empowerment of both Board and staff, and the strategic ability to lead.

 Observing the principles of the Policy Governance model, the Board spent many months crafting its values into policies of the four types summarized below.
 Policies written this way enable the Board to focus its values into one central, brief, document.
 The Board is continually assessing the relevancy of its policies and how effective they are at achieving the goals of the Cooperative.